Laura Numeroff inspired writing prompt

 This process gets your kids closer and closer to having a rough draft without it being a scary process.
 They all really enjoyed coming up with story ideas and gave me some great stories.

-If you’d like to get the printable I made, click on the link:
+If you’d like to get the printable I made, come JOIN MY NEWSLETTER, it’s on the subscriber page under the elementary section.

 More writing ideas for you to try